alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

 Opportunities are highly probable potential or actual sales to a new or established customer.
 Request for proposal, invitation for a bidding, agreement of intentions or order for a delivery can be saved as opportunities.

-In order to add and process details of opportunities in OroCRM, you need to have at least one `channel <https://www.orocrm.com/documentation/index/current/user-guide/glossary/#term-channel>`__ to which the opportunity entity `can be assigned <https://www.orocrm.com/documentation/index/current/common-features-channels/#user-guide-channel-guide-entities>`__.
+In order to add and process details of opportunities in OroCRM, you need to have at least one :term:`channel <Channel>` to which the opportunity entity :ref:`can be assigned <user-guide-channel-guide-entities>`.

 Create Opportunities
 --------------------